CoinFabrik/scout-soroban/README.md

 :warning: Make sure that your smart contracts compile properly.
 Scout won't run if any compilation errors exist.

-For more information on installation and usage, please refer to the [Getting Started](https://coinfabrik.github.io/scout-soroban/docs/intro) section in our documentation below.
+For more information on installation and usage, please refer to the [Getting Started](https://coinfabrik.github.io/scout-soroban/docs/intro) section in our documentation section below.

 ## Detectors